Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 Google Meet — Best for Google Workspace users

-Google Meet is a no-brainer on this list and a top Zoom contender for many reasons and across almost all categories.
+Google Meet is another top Zoom contender for many reasons and across almost all categories.

-On top of being intuitive and easy to use, Google Meet offers a great deal even in the free plan that includes:
+On top of being intuitive and easy to use, Google Meet offers a good deal even in the free plan that includes:

 For example, I tried the Google Workspace Business Plan free trial, which gave me:

-Of course, Google Meet is probably your default video call option if you’re using Google Workspace.
-It’s simple and intuitive to just start and join meetings with one click when you already have a Google account.
+Of course, Google Meet is probably best suited for those using Google Workspace.
+It’s simple and intuitive to start and join meetings with one click when you already have a Google account.

 In terms of collaboration and communication options, Google Meet offers everything Zoom does, including: